sbrl/Hackathon202203-Project-3/README.md

 This includes:

  - Many more tweets
- - Images associated with tweets [TODO Download StormFranklin images]
+ - Images associated with tweets
  - Larger and slightly more accurate pretrained models

 Downloading these extra resources is **not required** to follow this guide.